Classic-Homes/usb-virus-scanner/README.md

 ## Use

 Launch the script, plug in a USB drive and a terminal will launch and scan the drive.
 A report is generated at the end of the scan.

+Copy the 'usb_scanner.desktop' application to the desktop to create a shortcut.